natcap/invest.users-guide/source/urban_cooling_model.rst

 * Ref. evapotranspiration: a raster representing reference evapotranspiration (in mm) for the period of interest (could be a specific date or monthly values can be used as a proxy)

-* Areas of interest: shapefile delineating areas of interest (city boundaries or neighborhoods boundaries).
-Results will be aggregated within each shape contained in this shapefile
+* Areas of interest: vector delineating areas of interest (city boundaries or neighborhoods boundaries).
+Results will be aggregated within each shape contained in this vector

 * :math:`d_{cool}` : Distance (in m) over which large urban parks (> 2 ha) will have a cooling effect